-Click here to access the Asana section and its resources.
+Click here to access the Yoga section and its resources.

-Click here to access the Prana section and its resources.
+Click here to access the Ayurveda section and its resources.

-Click here to access the Jnana section and its resources.
+Click here to access the Philosophy section and its resources.

 Namaste!
 I am Namita and thank you for visiting Yoganama.

 Yoganama has been started to preserve and share the true teachings of Yoga in keeping with its ancient traditions.
 We hope to make true yoga accessible to everyone, at all life stages and from all walks of life.

 I spent over a decade, from management trainee to business head, with some of the world’s leading financial services MNCs including Citibank, Aviva and Generali before finding my calling in the ancient teachings of Yoga and Ayurveda.
 I have practiced various styles across different schools, spent significant time in Mysore, India to deepen my knowledge and am a Yoga Alliance certified teacher (RYT 200) with over 700 hours of Asana training.
 I’m also an avid reader and deeply invested in exploring yoga philosophy, Ayurveda, ancient scriptures and related texts.
 As a teacher, my approach is traditional with strong focus on the breath and complemented by the teachings of Yoga Sutras; I consider Yoga as a way to truly bring transformation and take us closer to discovering our true purpose.